pytorch/pytorch/docs/source/torch.compiler_ir.rst

 IRs
 ===============

-PyTorch 2.0 offers two set of IRs for backends to interface with: Core Aten IR and Prims IR.
+:func:`torch.compile` offers two set of IRs for backends to interface with: Core Aten IR and Prims IR.

 Core Aten IR
 --------------------